Jerk (cooking): Origin

+Barbacoa technique

-The method of cooking in underground pits is speculated by some to have been used in order to avoid creating smoke which would have given away their location— though it is common throughout the world, and is best known in Hawaii, in the form of kālua-style imu cooking, central to the luau, as well as, barbacoa in Mesoamerica.
+The method of cooking in underground pits is speculated by some to have been used to avoid creating smoke which would have revealed their location.
+However, this technique is a form of barbacoa which has been used by indigenous peoples across the Americas for centuries, and is also found in other parts of the world—most notably in Hawaii, where it appears as kālua-style imu cooking, central to the luau.

-Historians believe that the Taínos developed the style of cooking and seasoning used across the region.
-The method of jerking meats on native pimento wood also came from the Taíno term “barabicu” or barbacoa, which means “framework of sticks”, applied to a range of wooden structures, including a raised wooden grill for roasting and smoking foods.
+Historians further concluded that the Taínos developed the cooking techniques and seasoning practices used throughout the region.
+The method of jerking meats on native pimento wood traces back to the Taíno term “barabicu” or barbacoa, meaning “framework of sticks”, applied to a range of wooden structures, including a raised wooden grill for roasting and smoking foods, and earth ovens.

-This Taíno technique is applied throughout the Americas, and many food historians agree that all forms of barbecue in the Americas are descendants of this cooking style.
+This Taíno technique spread throughout the Americas, and many food historians agree that all forms of barbecue evolved from this original cooking style.

+The preservation of traditional jerk

-While all racial groups hunted wild hogs in the Jamaican interior, and used the practice of jerking to cook them in the 17th century, by the end of the 18th century most groups had switched to imported pork products.
-Mainly the Maroons continued the practice of hunting wild hogs and jerking pork.
+In the 17th century, all racial groups hunted wild hogs in the Jamaican interior and used the practice of jerking to cook them.
+However, by the end of the 18th century, most groups had switched to imported pork products, while the Maroons largely continued the practice of hunting wild hogs and jerking pork.